jameswilky/gitview/README.md

 # Gitview

-This application is used to view image dense github repositories.
+This application is used to view png/svg/jpg/gif dense github repositories without having to individually open each file or download the entire repo.

 url: https://jameswilky.github.io/gitview

-Below are a few sample repositories to test with the application:
+Below are a few sample repositories to test with the application, just copy and paste the urls into gitview:

 - https://github.com/Gethe/wow-ui-textures